Decision could spell deportation for these 250,000 immigrants

 Neighborhoods were buried.
 Homes collapsed.
 More than 1,100 people were killed.
 Another 1.3 million were displaced.

-The devastation spurred a decision that March by then-US Attorney General John Ashcroft: Immigrants from El Salvador who'd been in the United States since February 2001 could apply for temporary protected status, which would protect them from deportation and allow them to get work permits.
+The devastation spurred a decision that March by then-US Attorney General John Ashcroft: Immigrants from El Salvador who'd been in the United States since February 2001 could apply for temporary protected status, or TPS, which would protect them from deportation and allow them to get work permits.
 It was an 18-month designation.

 Now, it's been nearly 17 years.
-Time after time, officials from different administrations have determined conditions in El Salvador hadn't improved enough for migrants with TPS to return.
-On Monday, the Trump administration decided to end protections with an 18-month wind-down period, the source said.
+Time after time, officials from different administrations determined that conditions in El Salvador hadn't improved enough for migrants with TPS to return.
+On Monday, the Trump administration said it decided to end protections effective September 9, 2019.

 Estimates differ for exactly how many immigrants the decision will affect.
 There were 263,282 Salvadoran TPS beneficiaries at the end of 2016, according to the latest statistics provided to CNN by US Citizenship and Immigration Services.
 Activists and experts have put the number of Salvadorans who could lose protections closer to 200,000, noting that official statistics likely include people who are no longer in the program because their immigration status has changed or they have left the United States.